Norwegian Cruise Line

-The first of its Breakaway Class vessels -- Norwegian Breakaway -- launched in April 2013; a sister ship Norwegian Getaway will launch in January 2014.
+The first of its Breakaway Class vessels -- Norwegian Breakaway -- launched in April 2013; sister ship Norwegian Getaway launched in January 2014.
 Norwegian has two more new-builds on the docket as part of the "Project Breakaway" initiative.
-The 163,000-ton, 4,200-passenger ships will debut in October 2015 and March 2017, respectively.
+The 163,000-ton, 4,200-passenger Escape and Joy will debut in October 2015 and March 2017, respectively.
 Joy is being built for the Chinese market.

-In addition, NCL is the only cruise line to offer year-round Hawaiian itineraries.
+In addition, Norwegian Cruise Line is the only cruise line to offer year-round Hawaiian itineraries.
 At present, the NCL America fleet, which formerly consisted of three ships, has been significantly downsized; only Pride of America remains in Hawaii.

 Norwegian Cruise Line is also known as an aggressive discounter, and past initiatives have included $99 kids' fares, cruises for $25 a night before taxes, and complimentary onboard credit.